 Stephen Hooker is a managing director and portfolio manager at Newfleet Asset Management, an investment management affiliate of Virtus Investment Partners.

 Mr. Hooker is a member of the multi-sector portfolio management team with primary responsibilities for institutional accounts.
 He also serves as co-portfolio manager of the Virtus Newfleet Bond Fund and Virtus Strategic Allocation Fund, and assists in the management of the closed-end Virtus Global Dividend & Income Fund Inc. (NYSE: ZTR).
 He joined Newfleet in 2011 to serve as sector manager for emerging markets, where he was responsible for researching issuers in Europe, the Middle East, and Africa.

 From 2005 until 2011, Mr. Hooker was vice president, senior credit analyst at Aladdin Capital Management and Global Plus Investment Management, respectively, both of which specialize in high yield and structured credit products.
-Prior to 2005, he was at Goodwin Capital Advisers, a former Virtus investment management subsidiary, for 12 years, serving in various capacities, including as a senior credit analyst and emerging markets sector manager on its fixed income team.
+Prior to 2005, he was at Goodwin Capital Advisers, a former Virtus investment management subsidiary, for 12 years, serving in various capacities, including as a senior credit analyst and emerging markets sector manager.